Experts push tick checks as 'nymph' ticks are out for blood

 It's Tick Week on NEWS CENTER Maine as we bring you the latest information on deer ticks and the diseases they carry.

 The Maine Medical Center Research Institute says July is when the latest crop of deer ticks are emerging and out for blood.
-According to the Maine Centers for Disease Control, deer ticks carry bacteria that causes Lyme and other diseases.
+According to the Maine Center for Disease Control & Prevention, deer ticks carry bacteria that causes Lyme and other diseases.
 Called 'nymphs,' these young ticks are in the second stage of their life cycle and are the size of a poppy seed.
 The CDC says nymphs are difficult to see and can hide in crevices in the body, making daily tick checks so important.

-For Josh and Adrienne Beaulieu, doing daily tick checks has become a way of life.
+For Josh and Adrienne Beaulieu, daily tick checks have become a way of life.

 "We make sure that it's something that we do routinely every time they go outside," Josh Beaulieu said.

 Tick checks are a routine they started as soon as their daughters could walk on their own.
-Their three-year old daughter, Maddie, and her two-year-old sister, Ellie, always wear long sleeves and tuck their pants into their socks.
+Their three-year-old daughter, Maddie, and her two-year-old sister, Ellie, always wear long sleeves and tuck their pants into their socks when they're outside.
 Then comes spraying their shoes and boots with bug repellent containing DEET.

 The Beaulieus love to hike in the woods behind their home.
-Then they do a thorough tick check before the family goes back inside.
+After a hike, they do a thorough tick check before the family goes back inside.
 They check the girls' hair, scalps, and other parts of their bodies.
 Tick checks take place at bedtime as well.
 Two years ago, late at night, the couple found a tick on Maddie.

 "It was embedded in the back of her scalp under her hair and now we are really diligent about checking," Josh said.